Donaim/miseq-workflow-pres/slides.md

 - A **physical sample** that has actually arrived in our lab.
 - A **consensus DNA sequence** that represents the virus in that sample.

-Both clinical and research work follow the same backbone:
+Both V3/HCV and research work follow the same backbone:

-> V3 / research submission → **physical sample** → **DNA sequence** → tropism / intactness report
+> V3/HCV requisition / research submission → **physical sample** → **DNA sequence** → report / intactness analysis

 - The details differ at the edges, but almost everything we care about happens around these two states.
 - So the rest of the talk will treat "sample" and "consensus" as the main anchors of the MiSeq pipeline.